gwendalminguy/versify/README.md

 ### Graphics:

-Versify is provided with a [graphics/](https://github.com/gwendalminguy/versify/tree/main/graphics) directory containting two background images ([background_cover.png](https://github.com/gwendalminguy/versify/tree/main/graphics/background_cover.png) and [background_lyrics.png](https://github.com/gwendalminguy/versify/tree/main/graphics/background_lyrics.png)), created with Adobe Illustrator.
-The Adobe Illustrator file is also included ([background.ai](https://github.com/gwendalminguy/versify/tree/main/graphics/background.ai)).
+Versify is provided with a `graphics/` directory containting two background images (`background_cover.png` and `background_lyrics.png`), created with Adobe Illustrator.
+The Adobe Illustrator file is also included (`background.ai`).
 If needed, this file can be used to modify these images.

-In this case, after modifying the images in Adobe Illustrator, they should be exported as PNG images in the [graphics/](https://github.com/gwendalminguy/versify/tree/main/graphics) directory to replace the default ones (and named exactly the same).
+In this case, after modifying the images in Adobe Illustrator, they should be exported as PNG images in the `graphics/` directory to replace the default ones (and named exactly the same).
 Versify will still work without these images, but the background for the whole final PDF will then be blank.

 ### Warning:

 Although a Genius API Client Access Token is provided in Versify, a new one might be required, and can be generated through [Genius API Client Management](https://genius.com/api-clients/new).
 A Genius account is needed to create a new API Client.
-The old Client Access Token can then simply be replaced by the new one by changing the value of the *access_token* variable in the *main* function of [script.py](https://github.com/gwendalminguy/versify/tree/main/script.py).
+The old Client Access Token can then simply be replaced by the new one by changing the value of the *access_token* variable in the *main* function of the `script.py` file.

 Because of Genius API restrictions, using a VPN while executing Versify might result in a Forbidden Access Error (403), displaying **Genius Request Error** when *LyricsGenius* searches for the lyrics.
 For the same reasons, executing Versify from a VPS or a GitHub Codespace might result in the same error.
 Disabling any VPN and executing Versify from a locally installed IDE such as Visual Studio Code should resolve this problem.